 Audio recording temporarily disabled, e.g. when the sensor frame rate does not match the project frame rate.

-If audio recording is switched off, no audio is recorded internally, HD-SDI contains no audio and the headphones out on the MVF-2 is muted.
+If audio recording is switched off, no audio is recorded internally, the SDI streams contains no audio and the headphones out on the MVF-2 is muted.

 Channel 1/2 Control